realkoder/CloudNativeCatalog-Service/README.md

 ---

-## Using Tilt and Octant to configure the kubernetes cluster
+## Using Tilt, Octant and Kubeval to configure the kubernetes cluster
 ###### Tilt
+Tilt is used for maneging the deployment of application for kubernetes cluster instead of relying on cli kubectl.
+It's defined in Tiltfile placed in project root folder and the syntax is `Starlark`.

 Installed by homebrew:
 ```bash
 brew install tilt-dev/tap/tilt